 Water Quality – Water Regulations

-The Water regulations Advisory Scheme are also a great source of information and provide impartial technical support and guidance on the Water Regulations.
+Water Regs UK are also a great source of information and provide impartial technical support and guidance on the Water Regulations.
 Their contact details are available here.

 Where can I find copies of the Regulations and further advice?